HandHeartSoulProject/HandHeartSoulProject.github.io/README.md

 # Installation
 ## How to run the repository locally
+1. Open the terminal application
+2. If not already installed, [install git](https://github.com/git-guides/install-git)
-1. If not already installed, install node: [https://nodejs.dev/en/download/](https://nodejs.dev/en/download/)
+3. If not already installed, [install node](https://nodejs.dev/en/download/)
-1. Install yarn globally: `npm install -g yarn`
+4. In terminal, navigate to the folder you want to clone the repository into: `cd {folder path}`.
+To view a list of files & folders in the current directory, run `ls` on Mac/Linux or `dir` on Windows
-2. Clone the repository onto your computer
+5. Clone the repository onto your computer: `git clone {repository url}.git`
-3. Navigate into the folder: `cd Hand-Heart-and-Soul`
+6. Navigate into the folder: `cd Hand-Heart-and-Soul`
+7. Install yarn globally: `npm install -g yarn`
-4. Install dependencies: `yarn`
+8. Install dependencies: `yarn`
-5. Start the development server: `yarn dev`
+9. Start the development server: `yarn dev`

 ## How to [generate types](https://supabase.com/docs/guides/api/generating-types)
 1. Log in to the supabase CLI: `npx supabase login`